-While other shipwrecks took place in the area, the most unusual was that of the British freighter, City of Salisbury.
-In April 1938, the 419-foot vessel, dubbed the “Zoo Ship” because of its million-dollar cargo of zoo animals, rubber and tea, plowed into an uncharted rock about one-half mile from the Graves.
+While several shipwrecks occurred in the area, the most unusual was that of the British freighter, City of Salisbury.
+In April 1938, the 419-foot vessel, dubbed the “Zoo Ship” because of its million-dollar cargo of zoo animals, rubber, and tea, plowed into an uncharted rock about one-half mile from the Graves.
 Although there was no loss of human life and three honey bears and several hundred rare birds from India and Ceylon were rescued, a number of monkeys and snakes died as a result of the accident.

-In the early 1970s, a mercury spill required shutting the station down temporarily for decontamination.
-Graves Light was automated in 1976, when its keepers were reassigned and its Fresnel lens was shipped off to the Smithsonian Institute.
+In the early 1970s, a mercury spill forced the station to be temporarily shut down for decontamination.
+Graves Lighthouse was automated in 1976, when its keepers were reassigned and its Fresnel lens was shipped off to the Smithsonian Institute.

 Converted to solar energy in summer 2001, Graves Light remains an active aid to navigation, with two white flashes every twelve seconds and an automated foghorn.
-Although the walkway and fog-signal house have been lost to storms, the original oil house still stands.
+Although the walkway was lost to a storm, the original oil house still stands.

 Located on ledges called The Graves, just outside Boston Harbor.
 The lighthouse is privately owned.
 Grounds and tower closed.

 The lighthouse is privately owned.
 Grounds and tower closed.

 Notes from a friend:Kraig writes: